 Air Quality & Urban Heat Resilience

-According to the American Planning Association, extreme heat is one of the deadliest climate risks in the U.S. Urban heat refers to extreme heat within urban areas where buildings, roads, and paved surfaces absorb and re-emit the sun's heat more than natural landscapes, leading to the formation of high-temperature pockets referred to as urban heat islands.
-This heat island effect can also lead to an increase of air pollution emissions that impact public health.
+According to the American Planning Association, urban heat refers to extreme heat within urban areas where buildings, roads, and paved surfaces absorb and re-emit the sun's heat more than natural landscapes, leading to the formation of high-temperature pockets referred to as urban heat islands.
+This heat island effect can also lead to an increase of air pollution emissions due to higher energy demands to cool urban areas off.

 Heat Island Graphic, U.S. EPA 2012